Publish content to your screens directly from Microsoft TeamsLearn More

 So what are other alternatives for showing appreciation to your team members?
 At ScreenCloud, our HR system 15Five reminds us to praise our fellow colleagues each week for a job well done.
 When someone gets praised or a high five, it goes into our Slack #praise channel and simultaneously gets shown on our TV screens or monitors at home using ScreenCloud's Slack app and Embedded Channels.

 Creating a method to remind your team members to praise each other, then ensuring that praise is visible for everyone to see, increases engagement, and makes your employees feel valued.
-If you want to learn more about employee recognition, check out this article.
+It is an important aspect of employee recognition.

 Your employees are the engine of your company.
 You can't expect them to do their best work without effective and frequent training.
 It's also natural for people to want to grow and become better at their job.
 They will immediately look for a way out if they see no opportunities for further career development.
 Companies that fail to understand and close this gap will ultimately fall behind.